• Home

 5) “The final principle…holds there is a substitute for love (as crazy as it sounds, the Course calls this substitute: Fear!).”

-Special loves: That substitute is hidden in my brother’s body and personhood, and he must be destroyed, in sometimes seemingly subtle ways… to get it back.
-We do this in disguise with the “face of innocence,” a pretend niceness and disingenuous kindness, and without a real appreciation for our brothers or ourselves.
-I ‘need’ you to show me fear… that you ‘need’ me and are afraid that you will one day lose me, thru abandonment or death. (described in Ch.
-31, Self-Concept vs. Self, p.656)
+Special love relationships: That substitute is hidden in my brother’s body and personhood, and he must be destroyed, in sometimes seemingly subtle ways… to get it back.
+We do this in disguise with the “face of innocence,” a pretend niceness and disingenuous kindness, and without a real appreciation and awareness of the true innate Innocence of our brothers or ourselves.

 —————